Mahara McKay

+Mahara McKay (born 20 March 1981 in New Zealand) is a Swiss model, DJ, producer, teacher and beauty pageant titleholder. she won Miss World Switzerland 2000.

 Life

 Short biography

 Mahara McKay has a Swiss mother and a father from New Zealand of Maori descent.
 She grew up in New Zealand until she was ten years old.
 In 1991, she moved to Switzerland.
 After mandatory school, McKay attended art school and started an apprenticeship as an interior decorator in the city of Zurich, Switzerland.

 In 2000, McKay won the beauty pageant Miss Switzerland.
 After her term as Miss Switzerland, McKay worked independently as a model, presenter, DJ and music producer.
-In this period, she also lived some time in Los Angeles and Berlin until she moved back to New Zealand in 2014, where she opened two yoga studios in Dunedin called 2nd Floor Yoga.
+In this period, she also lived for some time in Los Angeles and Berlin until she moved back to New Zealand in 2014, where she opened two yoga studios in Dunedin called 2nd Floor Yoga.
 There she facilitated Tantric Hatha, Yin Yoga, Pregnancy Yoga, Meditation, Pranayama, Yoga Nidra and Ecstatic Dances.
-However the longing to go deeper into Tantra and work more with deeper healing practices in Tantric and Shamanic Arts.
+Since 2017 she is holding spaces all around the world for people to transform into the best version of themselves through Tantric & Shamanic Arts.
+In 2021 she came back to Switzerland and since then built up a thriving community.
+She focusses on group sessions and also gives private sessions.
+She has her own studio and gives weekly Tantra Meditations in Zürich.
+Check her Website www.maharamckay.info or her Instagram www.instagram.com/maharamckay for her upcoming events.